datvance/noinstagram/README.md

 # noinstagram

-I got rid of my IG account some time ago, but I'd still like to see my wife's photos.
+I got rid of my IG account some time ago, but I'd still like to see [photos from my wife](https://instagram.com/juiskie/) and [our dog](https://instagram.com/scooterpablovance/).
 I was just visiting the IG website for each public user I wanted to view, but that was way too much work.
 So I [built this](https://datvance.github.io/noinstagram/) one Sunday.

 ## Want your own noinstagram page?